 Plus my kids love it so I guess they take after their mama.
 While there are definitely some cereal options out there that are, in my opinion, overly sugary and not overly nutritious…there are also some good cereal choices out there.

 Several brands make cereal low in sugar and also contain a decent amount of protein and fiber.
 When paired with some additional protein and fiber, cereal can definitely be part of a healthy meal or snack.
-I often get asked about the best cereal for toddlers.
-(Psst…if you’re looking for reccs beyond cereal, check out my Healthy Store-Bought Granola Bars for Kids post.
-And remember cereal can make a great lunch box addition!
-For more packed lunch ideas, check out my Month of Packed Lunch Ideas For Kids!
+I often get asked about the best cereal for toddlers so let’s talk about it!

 Healthy Cereals For Kids

-- Remember that it’s often fortified with beneficial things like B vitamins, Iron, Zinc, Calcium and Vitamin D. Iron is especially important for kiddos so cereal can be a good way to add some extra to their diet.
+- It’s often fortified with beneficial things like B vitamins, Iron, Zinc, Calcium and Vitamin D. Iron is especially important for kiddos so cereal can be a good way to add some extra to their diet.

 - Remember that this list can also be helpful to find low-sugar cereal for adults.
 Nothing says only kids can eat these!